NatoBoram/nier_music/README.md

   width="128"
 />

-NieR music is copyrighted material, so I can't provide the music files.
-To build the pack, you need to download the music files yourself and place it at the appropriate place.
+The music of NieR is copyrighted material, so this resource pack cannot be published.
+To build the pack, you need to download the music files yourself and place it at the appropriate location.
 This can be automated by running `download_music.bash` or `download_music.ps1`.

 ```bash
 # On Linux or MacOS